renecartaya/Statistical-Process-Control/README.md

 # Statistical-Process-Control (SPC)

-A project dedicated to developing and implementing Statistical Process Control in manufacturing environments.
+A project dedicated to developing and implementing Statistical Process Control.
+SPC is an powerful tool for quality control in manufacturing environments.

-The repository is mainly developed in Python and requires the packages:
+The project was developed in Python and requires the packages specified bellow:

  1) Numpy
  2) Pandas